cotes2020/jekyll-theme-chirpy/_posts/2022-05-10-gauge-invariance-classical-field-theory.md

 ## Conclusion

 At last, we have successfully found a Lagrangian which preserves the gauge invariance of physical solution fields.
 Now, we are left to explore the deep facts it reveals about nature.
-The most striking among them is the conservation of charge, which emerges in scalar electrodynamics from the gauge invariance of complex-valued fields under $$U \left( 1 \right)$$.
+One of the most striking among them is the conservation of charge, which emerges in scalar electrodynamics from the gauge invariance of complex-valued fields under $$U \left( 1 \right)$$.
 I shall try to cover it in a future series on quantum mechanics.

 However, the manner in which the said conservation law emerges (continuity equation) can be seen even in classical field theory.
 I did not cover it here as it would make the post too long.
 So, it will be the subject of a new post in the near future.
 Stay tuned! :)